What's the latest?

 The team recently visited the capital city of Freetown to share their message and had an interview with African Young Voices, a leading TV broadcaster dedicated to the promotion and development of youth activities in Sierra Leone.
 The team also held an hour-long radio discussion with Radio Democracy to help raise awareness of such an important topic.

 In regards to Di Kombra Di Krai (Cry of a Mother), we have worked with EducAid, which has resulted in a pilot programme of school and community screenings being carried out in Port Loko where several participants were interviewed about what they learned from the film.
 These can be found on our social media channels.
-(October 2022)

 We are proud and excited about our ongoing activities in Malawi.
 We have an enthusiastic and accomplished local training group in The Kasungu Film Collective (TKFC), with a capable facilitator in Patiel Mizeck and an experienced community distribution manager in Alfred Mtapaonga.
 We have also been very successful in engaging with TV and radio stations to distribute our productions and raise awareness of ongoing issues.
 We have established links with the country director of Standing Voice, the NGO that advocates for Albinism awareness.
 We hope to partner with them on the co-production of a feature-length drama next year.